Code-keys/yolo-darknet/README.md

 - The master branch is updating all version cfg files
 - The Applications branch id built for real-usefully Deploy
-- The v1.0-for-beginner branch is merged all version cfg files
+- The v1.0-for-beginner branch is for studing Darknet framework and add special layer, such as <a href="https://github.com/Code-keys/Darknet-plus">add-SiLU</a>
 - The v2.0-for-torch-prune branch is aim to apply prune on nets
 - The v3.0-for-tensorrt-C+ branch is a tensorrt-auto-transfer for *.cfg
 </details>